-In any case, we believe that the flow of traffic will gradually become more fluid after Brexit, as more and more companies develop customs expertise and gain AEO certification.
+In any case, we believe that the flow of traffic will gradually become more fluid in 2021, as more and more companies develop customs expertise and gain AEO certification.

 The driver will need to present a passport at the gate.

-For you as well as us, preparation is vital.
+Preparation is vital for all of us.
 Throughout the DFDS network, you must have all documents completed before arriving at the gate.
 If your processes are not yet fully clarified, we plan to launch a set-up that will enable us to help you navigate, communicate and solve your needs as fast and smoothly as possible.

 The agreement with the Ministry of Transport will add one trip per week on the Immingham – Cuxhaven, Immingham – Rotterdam and Felixstowe – Rotterdam routes.